Bikes on Public Transit

 BIKES ON BUSES

 Bicycles are allowed on all bus routes except Ski and Paratransit service.
-UTA buses use a front bicycle rack with two bicycle capacity.
+UTA buses use a front bicycle rack with two or three bicycle capacity.
 If the front racks are at capacity, an operator has the option to allow a bicycle in the interior of the bus at his or her discretion.
 All loading and unloading of bicycles will be done by the bicyclist.

 To load your bicycle on the bus, follow the instructions below.
 These are also printed on the rack.